Heavy fighting across Gaza as Israel presses ahead with renewed US military and diplomatic support

 Israeli forces continue to face heavy resistance, even in northern Gaza, where entire neighborhoods have been flattened by air strikes and where ground troops have been operating for over six weeks.

 Israel’s Channel 13 TV broadcast footage showing dozens of detainees stripped to their underwear with their hands in the air.
-Several held assault rifles above their heads, and one man could be seen slowly walking forward and placing a gun on the ground before returning to the group.
+Several held assault rifles above their heads, and one man slowly walked forward and placed a gun on the ground.

 Other videos in recent days have shown groups of unarmed men held in similar conditions, without clothes, bound and blindfolded.
-Men from a separate group of detainees who were released on Saturday told The Associated Press they had been beaten and denied food and water.
+Detainees from a separate group who were released Saturday told The Associated Press they had been beaten and denied food and water.

-Israeli media have portrayed the mass detentions as a sign that Hamas is surrendering in the north.
+Israel has not commented on the latest video or the allegations of mistreatment, but government spokesman Eylon Levy said “increasing numbers” of Hamas fighters were surrendering, calling it a sign of “collapsing” morale.

-“They are attacking anything that moves,” said Hamza Abu Fatouh, a resident of Shijaiyah.
-He said the dead and wounded were left in the streets as ambulances could no longer reach the area, where Israeli snipers and tanks had positioned themselves among the abandoned buildings.
+“They are attacking anything that moves,” said Hamza Abu Fatouh, a Shijaiyah resident.
+He said the dead and wounded were left in the streets as ambulances could no longer reach the area, where Israeli snipers and tanks positioned themselves among the abandoned buildings.

 Israel ordered the evacuation of the northern third of the territory, including Gaza City, early in the war, but tens of thousands of people have remained there, fearing that the south would be no safer or that they would never be allowed to return to their homes.